-(1) A Certificate of Naturalization,

-(2) A Certificate of Citizenship,

-(3) Citizen's identification cards (Service Forms I-179 or I-197),

-(4) State Department Certificates of Identity and Registration (Forms FS-225 and FS-225A) [See 22 CFR 50.9.],

-(5) The United States Coast Guard Mariner's Document indicating U.S. nationality (known as a Z-card, this document may also be issued to LPRs),

-(6) Birth Certificate showing a place of birth in the U.S. accompanied by good identification, and baptismal certificates, or both.
+- (1) A Certificate of Naturalization, - (2) A Certificate of Citizenship, - (3) Citizen's identification cards (Service Forms I-179 or I-197), - (4) State Department Certificates of Identity and Registration (Forms FS-225 and FS-225A) [See 22 CFR 50.9.], - (5) The United States Coast Guard Mariner's Document indicating U.S. nationality (known as a Z-card, this document may also be issued to LPRs), - (6) Birth Certificate showing a place of birth in the U.S. accompanied by good identification, and - (7) Baptismal certificates or other forms of secondary evidence of U.S. citizenship.

+Most documented false claims to United States citizenship will be carrying birth certificates, baptismal certificates, or both.
 These documents are most easily obtained, altered, or manufactured.
 A more detailed discussion of false claims to U.S. citizenship is contained in Chapter 17.